FAQ Pads

 Why to use reusable pads instead of sanitary pads?

-Just reading this, it means that you care about making a change.
-We hope this will convince you to the right decision:
+If you are reading this, it means that you want to change something.
+We hope that this will convince you to make the right decision:

-- Have less exposure to unhealthy chemicals, treated cotton, bleaching agents etc. that are commonly used while making the sanitary pads.
+You are less exposed to unhealthy chemicals, treated cotton, bleach, etc. that are commonly used in sanitary products manufacturing.

-- No chemicals will transfer into your body through the sweat and some women have noticed less cramps after stopping using sanitary pads.
+No chemicals enter your body through sweat, and some women have found that they have less cramping after they stop using pads.

 Are reusable pads safe?

-Reusable pads tend to be more breathable and are less likely to expose your intimate area to harsh and harmful chemicals as sanitary pads do, which mostly are made of chemical compositions and treated cotton.
-Of course, it’s important to make sure that you change your pads regularly and keep the intimate area clean after each use.
-They can irritate your skin, just like any other menstrual product, if they become saturated and wet.
+Reusable sanitary pads are usually more breathable and expose your intimate area to less harsh and harmful chemicals than regular protection products, which are usually made of chemical compositions and treated cotton.
+Of course, it’s important to change pads regularly and keep your intimate area clean after each use.
+Like any other menstrual product, they can irritate your skin if they get soaked and wet and are worn longer than necessary.

 How do I find the right pad for my needs?
 What size are Femi.Eko®’s pads?

-We offer a range of 3 products, one for daily use and one for night/ high flow use, and one intermediate.
-We recommend having it all and even more for a full coverage of your period days.
-They are very light, soft and they are from 2mm to 4 mm thick.
+We offer a range of 3 products, one for daily use, one for high flow nightly use and one intermediate.
+We recommend you use all the products and even more to fully cover your days during your period.
+They are very light, soft and between 2 mm and 4 mm thick.

 Will reusable pads leak?